mijcic/Mountain-Cabin-Rental/README.md

 - Secure user registration and login with form validation.
 - Real-world reservation flow with booking review and status updates.
 - Responsive design for cross-device compatibility.

+---

+## Project Structure

+All source code and configuration files are located inside the `Projekat/` directory.